Tanay7/Machine-Learning/Customer_segmentation/Readme.md

-## Customer behavioural segmentation at Capernaum Ltd using Machine learning: End to End Pipeline
+## Customer behavioural segmentation at Capernaum Ltd using Machine learning: End to End pipeline
 (Intricacies not included as it is confidential)